IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 If you have implemented 4 different character rules in this way, you can also optionally increase ``:PVNumberOfCharacteristics`` to as high as 4.
 However, please note that ``:PVNumberOfCharacteristics`` cannot be set to a number higher than the number of rules or you will see the error, "Number of characteristics must be <= to the number of rules".

+Also note that Alphabetical should not be set along with UpperCase or LowerCase.
+It is a superset of both, and if you require both your password policy will be confusing if not easier to bypass.

 ``curl -X PUT -d 'UpperCase:1,LowerCase:1,Digit:1,Special:1' http://localhost:8080/api/admin/settings/:PVCharacterRules``

 ``curl -X PUT -d 3 http://localhost:8080/api/admin/settings/:PVNumberOfCharacteristics``